verikod/hector/docs/guides/instructions.md

 ## SKILL.md (Skill-based Configuration)

 For a simpler, file-based approach to defining a single agent's behavior, Hector supports `SKILL.md`.
+This follows the [Agent Skills specification](https://agentskills.io) for portable skill definitions.
 If this file is present in your working directory, Hector will automatically use it to configure the default agent.

 ### Structure